 Step 1: Bring Your Power of Attorney Agreement and ID

-When signing as a POA, you need to bring the original power of attorney form to the meeting — even if you’ve already registered a copy of the document with the institution (such as a bank, financial agency, or a government institution).
+When signing as a POA, you need to bring the original form to the meeting — even if you’ve already registered a copy of the document with the institution (such as a bank, financial agency, or government institution).

 You also need to bring government-issued photo identification with you.
-This allows the institution to confirm that you’re the person named in the agreement, and lets them verify the signature on the power of attorney is yours.
+This allows the institution to confirm that you’re the person named in the document and lets them verify the signature on a Power of Attorney is yours.

 Step 2: Determine the Preferred Signature Format

-If there’s no preference, use a standard format such as the one in the power of attorney signature sample below:
+If there’s no preference, use a standard format such as the one in the signature sample below:

 Step 3: Sign as the Principal

-The proper way to sign as power of attorney is to first write the principal’s signature.
-This shows that you’re acting on the principal’s behalf, and not your own.
+The proper way to sign a Power of Attorney is to first write the Principal’s signature.
+This shows that you’re acting on the Principal’s behalf, not your own.

-And remember to use the principal’s full legal name.
-If you see their name listed on any pre-existing paperwork at the institution, be sure to replicate its format.
+And remember to use the Principal’s full legal name.
+If you see their name listed on any pre-existing paperwork at the institution, replicate its format.

-Sign your name below the principal’s name.
-Simply add the word “by” in front of your name to indicate you’re signing as POA on the principal’s behalf.
+Sign your name below the Principal’s name.
+Add the word “by” in front of your name to indicate you’re signing as POA on the Principal’s behalf.

 Step 5: Express Your Authority as Attorney-in-Fact

-Below your own name is where you make it clear that you have the authority to sign on the principal’s behalf.
-To indicate that you’ve been given power of attorney for signing authority, write “attorney-in-fact” under your name.
-Other variations are also acceptable to write out, like POA, or “power of attorney.”
+Below your name is where you make it clear that you have the authority to sign on the Principal’s behalf.
+To indicate that you’ve been given signing authority, write “attorney-in-fact” under your name.
+Other variations, like POA or “power of attorney, ” are also acceptable to write out.”

 Here’s a sample of what a power of attorney signature should look like: